 Once the court determines the total compensation, it is responsible for distributing the funds among the claimants.
 This can be done:

-- By agreement among the family members
+- By agreement among the surviving members

 - Through mediation